lse-ds105/ds105a-2024-project-error_105/reflections/Hailey-YHL.md

 - Reduced script execution time significantly using batch processing.
 - Prevented excessive data collection, optimizing memory usage and preventing kernel crashes.
 - Ensured consistent and accessible webpage design while maintaining aesthetic appeal.
-- Standardising designs for the webpages to ensure consistency.
+- Solved technicals problems of the map such as placement of markers.

 ## Technical Decisions Influenced
 - Developed a user-friendly Python script for biome data collection, allowing users to run it via terminal commands.